 In late 2009 after piloting a new KAPB+ survey, the MACCA implemented its third national KAPB+ that includes questions about mine clearance activities and specifically ensures women and girls make up 50% of the respondents.
-This new survey, although based on previous Knowledge, Attitude, Practice (KAP) surveys also includes beliefs and will inform the MACCA better with regards to a woman's perspectives on MRE, mine action prioritization, and the value of MRE and other mine action activities.
+This new survey, although based on previous KAP surveys will inform the MACCA better with regards to a woman's perspectives on MRE, mine action prioritization, and the value of MRE and other mine action activities.